jainsanghvi-bharat15/Railway-Safety-Intelligence-Systems/README.md

 # Railway Safety Intelligence System

-An end-to-end Data Analytics and Machine Learning project focused on improving railway safety through accident analysis, risk assessment, and predictive intelligence.

-This project combines FRA Railroad Accident & Incident data (USA) and Indian Railway Accident data to identify accident trends, root causes, high-risk locations, and operational safety challenges.
-Using Python, SQL, Power BI, Machine Learning, and SHAP Explainable AI, the project delivers actionable insights for railway authorities and decision-makers.
+Railway accidents don't just happen -they follow patterns.
+This project started with that assumption and ended up uncovering a lot of them.

+Built around two real-world datasets -FRA Railroad Accident & Incident data from the USA and Indian Railway accident records -this is an end-to-end Data Analytics and ML project aimed at making sense of where, why, and how railway accidents occur.
+The goal was never just to build models, but to surface insights that railway authorities and decision-makers could actually act on.

+The stack includes Python, SQL, Power BI, Scikit-Learn, and SHAP Explainable AI.
+The analysis covers everything from raw data cleaning to geographic hotspot detection to interactive dashboards.

+---

-## Repository Contents
+## What's Inside

 - Data Cleaning & Preprocessing
 - Exploratory Data Analysis (EDA)
 - SQL Analytics